Lemelson-MIT Student Prize

 - National media campaign and exposure to investment and business communities

-- A trip to MIT for an award celebration in June 2020
+- A paid trip for an award celebration in June 2020

 2020 student applicants must:

 - Be full-time, matriculated, degree-seeking students in the spring semester of 2020 at any U.S. college or university.
 Postdocs, audit students, and alumni are not eligible.